Personal Injury Protection (PIP): What It Covers & Who Needs It

 Which States Require PIP Insurance?

-PIP is mandatory in 12 no-fault states and required in a handful of at-fault states as well.
-An additional several states offer PIP as an optional add-on.
-Understanding your state's rules is essential, since car insurance minimum requirements vary significantly across the country.
+PIP is mandatory in 12 states and offered as an optional add-on in several others.
+Understanding your state's rules is essential, since car insurance requirements vary significantly across the country.
+Learn how your state stacks up by reviewing no-fault insurance state requirements.

 State Minimum PIP Requirement